johanhedin/sdrx/README.md

     $ ./sdrx --rf-gain 40 118.105 118.280 118.405 118.505

 The more channels you list, the more processing power will be used.
-For a Pi 4, the current upper limit is probably at six channels.
+Please monitor your system load when running `sdrx`with many channels to get an understaning of how much you can load your specific system.

 Output in single channel mode